Saravana-kr22/Youtube_Data_Extraction_and_Visualization/README.md

 To run this project, follow these steps:

 1. Clone the repository: git clone https://github.com/Saravana-kr22/Youtube_Data_Extraction_and_Visualization.git
-2. Install the required packages: `pip install -r requirements.txt'
-3. Run the Streamlit app: streamlit run web.py
+2. Open the terimal or Command prompt on this cloned folder and pass the command `docker compose up`.
-4. Access the app in your browser at http://localhost:8501
+3. Access the app in your browser at http://localhost:8501 after the docker is up.

 ## FEATURES: